 5 Produce-Packed Salads Hearty Enough for Dinner

 Beat the kitchen heat with these produce-packed salads.
-Not only do they require minimal cook time (mostly just on the grill!), they also allow fresh summer flavors to take center stage, so you don’t need lots of extras.
-Plus, with new lower prices on dozens of fruits and vegetables, you can stock up on all of the building blocks for less.
+Not only do they require minimal cooking time (mostly just on the grill!), they also allow fresh summer flavors to take center stage, so you don’t need lots of extras.
+Plus, with low prices on dozens of fruits and vegetables, you can stock up on all of the building blocks for less.

 Red and green don’t just go together around Christmastime.
 Combine these vibrant colors for a meal masterpiece in this no-recipe-required recipe: Top a bed of spinach leaves with sliced avocado (brushed with lemon juice to prevent browning).
 Then sprinkle on naturally sweet strawberries, salty walnuts and juicy cherry tomatoes.
 Finish with your favorite vinaigrette and fresh mint leaves.